anil-650/notes/POM/controlling.md

 # Types of Controlling
 ## feet forward controlling
-1. Is a type of controlling where the inputs of a process are evaluated and correctively action are taken before the execution of activity so that.
+1. Is a type of controlling where the inputs of a process are evaluated and correctively action are taken before the execution of activity so that--.

 1. ***Features***
 + Control system should properly investigate analyze and planing of the system.
 + It is a comprehensive model should be develop for the overall system.
-+ The measurement of the model should be done time to time on the ,if the recognise input.
++ The measurement of the model should be done time to time on the-- ,if the recognise input--.
 + The collection of data related to input variable to be done on a regular basis.
-+ Evaluation of deviation between actual and planed input data should be performed recurrently and the assessment of their effort on the desired result should be done.
++ Evaluation of deviation between actual and planed input data should be performed recurrently and the assessment of their effort on the desired result should be done--.
 + Steps are taken to reviles the difficulties faced by people and the needed methodology to solving them.